-The Board Committee plays a crucial role in the governance structure of the Company and has been constituted to deal specific with areas/activities which concern the Company and need a closer review.
+The Board Committee plays a crucial role in the governance structure of the Company and has been constituted to deal with specific areas/activities which concern the Company and need a closer review.
 The Board Committee are set up under the formal approval of the Board to carry out clearly defined roles which are considered to be performed by members of the Board, as a part of good governance practice.
 The Board supervises the execution of its responsibilities by the Committees and is responsible for their action.
 The Chairman of the respective Committee informs the Board about the summary of the discussions held in the Committee meetings.
-All the recommendations given by the Committees were accepted by the Board of Directors.